 Note that if you do specify the full address including the "@" sign and domain name as the recipient, the address must end with your domain name.
 The FormMail script will only send mail to addresses ending with your domain name.
 This makes sure spammers can't ever use your FormMail script to send spam to thousands of other people.

 If you need to use an address that doesn't end with your domain name, create a forwarding address in your E-Mail Options screen and use that.
 For example, if you need to send a form from www.example.com to "email@example.com", you could create a forwarding address that forwards "firstname.lastname@example.org" to "email@example.com" and set the FormMail recipient to "feedback" (or "firstname.lastname@example.org", which is the same thing).

-Some customers may want to entirely prevent spammers from using automated scripts to send FormMail messages.
-(Our version of FormMail already makes sure that spammers can't use your form to send mail to other people, but spammers could still use it to send mail to you.)
+If you place a form on your site, automated scripts, or “bots”, may use it to send FormMail messages to you.
+(FormMail already makes sure that spammers can't use your form to send mail to other people, but they can still fill it out it to send mail to you.)

 To help with that, our customized version of FormMail offers another feature: you can optionally specify a special word that people have to type in the form to prove they're human.

 If you want to do this, place a text file named "

 formmail.code" at the top level of your website directory.
 The file should just be a single line that contains the name of a hidden form field and a colon, followed by a "secret" word, like this: